tomchomiak/ES2015/README.md

 	this.urlPath = urlPath;
 }
 ```
 We can then add instance methods using the function protype.
 In the below example, we will add an instance method called render.
 Properties set within the constructor function can be accessed by any instance method on the Greet Component.
+In the below example, we are reading this.urlPath that was set in the constructor function.

 ```javascript
 GreetComponent.protoype.render = function(){